akoontz11/OTU_Phylogeny/README.md

 `SimulateCommunity.R` is the primary script, calling the above two commands and `sim.meta.phy.comm` (or `sim.comm`, for non-ultrametric scenarios) to simulate communities/phylogenies, and to transform phylogenies using `phy.d.transform`.
-Communities/phylogenies modeling populations (intra) as well as random sequencing error (seq) are generated from the original community/phylogeny, and are similarly transformed.
+Communities/phylogenies modeling populations (intra) as well as random sequencing error (seq) are generated from the original community/phylogeny, and are also transformed.
 Also in this script is the `abundance.mapping` function, which transfer community abundances from original community to communities with populations and sequencing error.